-The Coles Bay Road connects Coles Bay and Swanwick to the wider road network and into Swansea and Bicheno traveling northerly until meeting the Tasman Highway north of Moulting Lagoon.
+The Coles Bay Road connects Coles Bay and Swanwick to the wider road network i.e. Tasman Highway intersection- travelling south to Swansea and north to Bicheno.

 The entrances to Coles Bay and Swanwick are through a natural bushland setting as opposed to the farmland approach to Swansea.
 Each town has a small entrance sign however there is further scope to improve the entrance features to each township.